chkal/blog.kaltepoth.de/posts/2016-09-20-responding-to-mvc-comments.md

 feature of the Java EE platform.
 If you invested in JSF by building applications using it, your investment will be safe.
 Future versions of the platform will keep supporting JSF for the foreseeable future.
-And that's great, unless you boss allows you to migrate your application to a new web framework every few months.
+And that's great, unless your boss allows you to migrate your application to a new shiny web framework every month.
 But I guess that's not the case. ;-)

 If MVC 1.0 gets included in Java EE 8, you will have the choice between two web frameworks.
 And that's great.
 Ed Burns wrote a